How can my business accept online payments?

 This can be done with a merchant services provider, like a bank.
 These are dedicated bank accounts used for credit and debit card, ACH, mobile, and other types of online payment processing.
 The merchant account holds the money customers pay you from the moment they swipe their credit cards to the time it is deposited in your business bank account —after the payment processor clears the transaction.

-Opting for a merchant account tends to provide more stability and less risk than selecting a payment service provider, thanks to its multi-step underwriting process.
+Opting for a merchant account tends to provide more stability and less risk than selecting a payment service provider, thanks to its multistep underwriting process.
 Further, merchant service providers typically offer a variety of services, such as helping with chargeback questions.

 2. Select a payment service provider

 This option tends to be a good bet if you want a system that lets you start accepting payments quickly.
-Accepting payments through payment service providers tends to be easier because they aggregate all their business customers into one overall merchant account — and you effectively become a sub-merchant.
+Accepting payments through payment service providers tends to be easier because they aggregate all their business customers into one overall merchant account — and you effectively become a submerchant.
 The net result is that you don’t have to go through a lengthy official vetting process.
 They also typically offer a variety of features, from invoicing to reporting.
-One downside is that you’re pooled with multiple other merchants — and your sub-account can be impacted by them.
+One downside is that you’re pooled with multiple other merchants — and they can impact your subaccount.
 For example, if other merchants have a lot of chargebacks or refunds, being pooled with them can lead to higher fees.

 Understanding payment gateways

 There are two types of gateways.
-With a separate payment gateway, when customers pay, their credit card data is sent to a third-party outside your website.
+With a separate payment gateway, when customers pay, their credit card data is sent to a third party outside your website.
 Customers are redirected back to your site after they’ve completed the transaction.
-Built-in payment gateways, also known as white label payment gateways, are integrated into your platform, allowing customers to complete their payments entirely on your website.
+Built-in payment gateways, also known as white-label payment gateways, are integrated into your platform, allowing customers to complete their payments entirely on your website.
 Some small business owners prefer this option because it gives them more control over customers’ purchasing experiences.
 However, it is important to look at all the features of your payment gateway and the costs of each option before deciding which is best for you.

 Costs business owners can expect to pay